Our Approach to Programming – through a COVID-19 lens

 Levels 3: Belonging (defined as a growth need, arising in response to aspirations)

 Essentially these activities build connection and as a result for those not in immediate crisis, the need for belonging has been steadily rising as the pandemic has dragged on.
 Following easing of the first stage three restrictions, the more formal groups (such as the Men's Shed) moved quickly and effectively to resume or (in the case of Attitude, commence) operations and where necessary, continue to focus on their future direction.
 More informal groups moved slower, but as their confidence built and risk could be managed we saw activities resume OR adapt.
 Strengthening connections across our town is vital to rebuild resilience and capacity in Clunes.

 Levels 4 - 5: Esteem and Self-Actualisation

 Typically we've sought to address these levels through major events or mass gatherings.
 This hasn't been as easy since the pandemic began, although we have managed to successfully adapt major events such as Christmas in Clunes to work in a living with COVID world.
 Doing this collaboratively with other groups in towns will

 strengthen ties with people in the community, creating a vital foundation for cohesion.

 FUTURE PROOFING PROJECTS:

-Demonstrating our ability to effectively pivot in order to not only meet deficiency needs but strive for recovery will not only benefit our organisation and those we support – but it will provide others with an opportunity to see what is possible.
+Demonstrating our ability to effectively pivot in order to not only meet deficiency needs but strive for recovery has not only benefited our organisation and those we support – but it has provided others with an example of what is possible.

 Clunes may be a community with more than its fair share of socio-economic disadvantage; even before this pandemic.
 But we are also a community with innovation in our DNA.